lkcozy/code-notes/notes/communication/writing/writing_general.md

 - She `bluntly`(directly,without considering other people's feeling) said that didn’t matter.
 - Writing is the act of dissecting ideas and putting them back together again.
 - The best way to understand an idea is to pull it apart and put it back together again, which you do by writing.
+- Remember that things tend to be fluid, re-organizations happens often

 ## Management